HomeTrue North Blog

 17. Mennonite Village in Steinbach

-Another unique destination at Steinbach, Manitoba is the Mennonite Village.
+Another unique destination in Manitoba is the Mennonite Village, located in Steinbach.
 It serves as a one-of-a-kind cultural showcase for the Mennonite way of life.
-The spot is conveniently close to the Winnipeg International Airport and is accessible by car or bus in 30 minutes.
+The spot is accessible by car or bus in just over an hour.

-More than 50,000 people visit it every year, making it a popular site.
+More than 40,000 people visit it every year, making it a popular site.
+You can tour the village, explore exhibits and galleries, or grab a bite to eat at the on-site restaurant.
 It is best to visit the village in the morning or late in the day.
 For a relaxed experience, visit the spot during the off-peak season.

 A windmill, red barn and old farm machinery on a field at the Mennonite Heritage Village